jariperttunen/lukeghg/INSTALL_AND_USAGE.md

 - -x Location of the PartyProfile result file to be imported to CRFReporter
 - -y Inventory year (the last year in CRFReporter)

-It has been practice that all GHG inventory files are in the same *crf* directory.

 Practical note: the options -b, -k,-l and -m (in `run-ghg-master.sh`, not shown here) refer to ubiquitous configuration files that come with the lukeghg package.
 Thus after downloading lukeghg from GitHub create *crf* and *PartyProfile* directories in